-Couchbase Server is an open-source, distributed NoSQL database oriented for documents.
-Couchbase server provides well-scaled key-value or JSON document access.
-It supports the Memcached client protocol and provides extra features like disk persistence, data replication, etc.
+Couchbase is an open-source, distributed NoSQL document database.
+It supports the Memcached client protocol and provides extra features like disk persistence, data replication.

-In 2010, the origination of Couchbase, Membase, was developed by a company called NorthScale which was founded by developers from Memcached project.
-In February, 2011, the Membase project founders and Membase, Inc. merged with CouchOne (a company with many engineers behind CouchDB) as a new company called Couchbase, Inc. In January 2012, Couchbase Server 1.8 was released and 1.8 was the first version after rename from Membase.
-In December 2012, Couchbase Server 2.0 was released.
-New features like JSON new document store, indexing and querying, incremental MapReduce and replication across data centers are added.
-The latest version of Couchbase Server is 6.0.0.
+In 2010, the initial version of Couchbase, originally called Membase, was developed at NorthScale, which was founded by developers from Memcached project.
+In February 2011, the Membase project founders and Membase, Inc. merged with CouchOne (a company with many engineers behind CouchDB) as a new company called Couchbase, Inc. In January 2012, Membase was renamed to Couchbase Server.

 The checkpoint inside the Couchbase Server is a record of last sequenceID.
 The Sequence ID is an internal unique number for every change happened in Couchbase Server with chronological increasing order.
 The replicator of the Couchbase Server sends the checkpoint of last change to the target at the end of every replication cycle.
 The target could be any remote Couchbase Server database where the changes are replicated.

-Couchbase Server (Enterprise Edition) applies data compression to documents with a 3rd party open-source library Snappy.
-There are three modes of compression in Couchbase Server. * Off Mode.
-The Couchbase Server decompresses the document if it is compressed, and stores the uncompressed document in memory but recompresses it when storing on disk.
-Also, Couchbase server sends the document in uncompressed form. * Passive Mode.
-When Couchbase Server receives the compressed document, it stores the compressed document in memory and disk.
-At the same time, the documents are sent in compressed form. * Active Mode.
-Couchbase Server stores and sends compressed document even if the document is uncompressed.
+Couchbase Server (Enterprise Edition) applies data compression to documents with the Snappy third-party library.
+There are three modes of compression in Couchbase Server. * Off Mode: The Couchbase Server decompresses the document if it is compressed, and stores the uncompressed document in memory but recompresses it when storing on disk.
+Also, Couchbase server sends the document in uncompressed form. * Passive Mode: When Couchbase Server receives the compressed document, it stores the compressed document in memory and disk.
+At the same time, the documents are sent in compressed form. * Active Mode: Couchbase Server stores and sends compressed document even if the document is uncompressed.

 Couchbase Server offers both optimistic and pessimistic locking to guarantee concurrency.
 The optimistic locking is implemented with Compare-and-Swap (CAS) value, which is a unique and atomic incrementing identifier inside the metadata of document.
 Couchbase Server verifies the CAS value before a document is modified.
 It also supports pessimistic locking which is less commonly used.